Dorset Prize Guidelines

 Who May Submit

-The Sunken Garden Chapbook Poetry Prize is open to anyone writing in the English language, whether living in the United States or abroad.
+The Dorset Prize is open to anyone writing in the English language, whether living in the United States or abroad.
 Translations are not eligible for this prize, nor are previously self-published books.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
 Poets submitting work for consideration may be published authors or writers without prior book publications.

 Manuscript Requirements & Ethical Guidelines

-Submit a previously unpublished, chapbook-length poetry manuscript with a table of contents.
+Submit a previously unpublished, full-length poetry manuscript with a table of contents.
 There is no mandatory page count.
-We suggest in the area of 20 to 36 pages, but all manuscripts will be read and considered with full respect, regardless of length, and no manuscript will be rejected simply because it's shorter or longer.
+We suggest in the area of 48 to 88 pages of poems, but all manuscripts will be read and considered with full respect, regardless of length, and no manuscript will be rejected simply because it's shorter or longer.

-Please include within your manuscript document a single cover page with the title of the manuscript only, so that your manuscript remains anonymous.
-Submittable provides fields to fill in your name and contact information.
+Include within the document include a single cover page with the title of the manuscript only, so that your manuscript document remains anonymous.
+Submittable provides fields to fill in your contact information: name, address, telephone number, and email address.

 Individual poems in a contest manuscript may have been previously published in magazines, journals, or anthologies, or chapbooks, but the work as a whole must be unpublished.
 If applicable, include with your manuscript an acknowledgments page for prior publications.